Ensuring higher standards of conduct and accountability

 We recommend people read these questions and answers in conjunction with the Social Workers Registration Act 2021.

-- How much will it cost practitioners to register?
+2. How much will it cost social workers to register?

 The AASW is a voluntary membership professional association for social workers in Australia.
 They provide services such as advocacy, professional development, networking, and other resources to their members.

 The Social Workers Registration Board of SA manages the mandatory registration of social workers in South Australia.
-If you are practising as a social worker, or within the social scopes of practice, with South Australian service users then you must be registered.
-This is a legislated requirement.
+If you are practising as a social worker or delivering social work services with South Australian service users then you must be registered from 1 July 2025.

-- What about contractors that must have AASW for insurance purposes, or those with AASW credentials, such as Mental Health Social Worker accreditation?
+4. What about contractors that must have AASW for insurance purposes, or those with AASW credentials, such as Mental Health Social Worker (AMHSW) credential?
 Will the SWRB SA ever take on these functions?

-The Social Workers Registration Board is an independent regulatory body which oversees the social work profession to protect the public.
+The Social Workers Registration Board is an independent regulatory body which oversees the social work profession in South Australia to protect the public.
 The SWRB SA will only ever be responsible for the regulatory functions of registration, investigation, and accreditation of education programs.

 SWRB SA intends to maintain alignment with the AASW requirements, and the CPD completed for the AASW membership will be eligible towards registration.